accellera-official/cci/examples/build-msvc/READMEcommandlinemsvc.txt

-This directory allows the examples to be launched from the command line on Windows.
+This directory allows the examples to be launched from the command line on Windows using Microsoft Visual Studio C++.

-It has been tested on Windows 7 with the following compiler versions:

-  Microsoft Visual Studio 2005 .NET Professional SP1 Microsoft Visual C++ 2005 .NET Express Edition SP1 Microsoft Visual C++ 2008 .NET Express Edition Microsoft Visual C++ 2010 Express Edition
-  Microsoft Visual C++ 2012 Express Edition

 Note
 ~~~~
 In normal use, you'll probably find it easier to use the Visual C++ integrated
 development environment.
 However this command line build system is useful for
-regression of unit tests with self-checking.
+running the examples with self-checking.

 Usage
 ~~~~~

 1. Check the settings in the file Makefile.config

-  Check the path to the SystemC installation.
-Usually, it should be sufficient to set the SYSTEMC_HOME environment and MSVC environment.
+  Check the path to the SystemC, CCI, RapidJSON and Boost installation.
+  The setup requires the following corresponding environment variables:
+  SYSTEMC_HOME, CCI_HOME, RAPIDJSON_HOME, BOOST_HOME, SYSTEMC_MSVC, CCI_MSVC.

-  If you want to use SystemC with newer versions of MSVC, it is recommended to copy the MSVC80 project files to a new subdirectory (msvc<version>/SystemC) before upgrading the project files.
-Afterwards, update the MSVC variable to point to the newly versions msvc directory.
+  If you want to use the CCI reference implementation and examples with newer versions of MSVC, it is recommended to copy the MSVC10 project files to a new subdirectory (e.g., msvc<version>/cci) before upgrading the project files.
+Afterwards, update the CCI_MSVC variable to point to the newly versions msvc directory.

   If you use a full-featured Visual Studio version, you might